Tim McGarry (Australian actor/playwright): Career

 In 2020 McGarry was interviewed by Alice Nguyen about his stage adaptation of Margaret Wild and Jane Tanner's picture book, There's a Sea in My Bedroom as part of the "When I was Little" series.

 For film and television he has appeared in ABC's Rake, All Saints, Home and Away, Underbelly-The Golden Mile, A More Fortunate Life, Hacksaw Ridge, Lilian’s Story, Manny, Goddess of 1967.
 He appeared in the Netflix comedy series Wellmania as Stephen Rogers (Episode 1).

-His adaptation of Colleen McCullough’s novel Tim toured New South Wales in 2023, with a national tour planned for 2025.
-The Parramatta Riverside Theatre is hosting a production of "Love Stories" by Trent Dalton in September 2025, with Tim McGarry as part of the creative team.
+His adaptation of Colleen McCullough’s novel Tim toured New South Wales in 2023.

+In 2025 Tim's adaptation of Trent Dalton’s Love Stories. produced by Brisbane Festival and QPAC, toured QLD, NSW, NT, ACT and New Zealand.
+He also created a new work Being Beethoven for CDP Theatre Producers.

+His adaptation of Tim Winton’s The Shepherd’s Hut premiered in Black Swan State Theatre Company’s 2026 season.
+Additionally, McGarry's new musical adaptation of Nick Bland’s The Very Cranky Bear, featuring original music by Gabbi Bolt, premieres at the Sydney Opera House in December 2026 ahead of a national tour.

 McGarry has sat on the MEAA's National Performers Committee, the board of Arts on Tour Ltd, and the Sydney Arts Management Advisory Group (SAMAG).